basic logo

 Habitat

 Habitat, 3,000 ft., San Diego County Habitat, Riverside County.
-The bare spot in the foreground is a nest of harvester ants, a primary food source for Coast Horned Lizards.
+The bare spot in the foreground is the entrance to a nest of harvester ants, a primary food source for Coast Horned Lizards.
 Chaparral/sandy wash habitat

 San Benito County